 Hungry Goats to the Rescue?

-One of the unique provisions in the ordinances allows property owners to choose the method of tree removal.
-Although not mentioned specifically by name, government observers reckon that ambiguity allows for goats to be used to fall trees.
+One of the special provisions in the ordinances allows property owners to choose the method of tree removal.
+Although not explicitly mentioned by name, government observers reckon that ambiguity allows for goats to be used to fall trees.

 Civil engineers like Grass Valley’s Con, Diggins, and Holmes, LLC claim using goats to take out trees won’t work.